denten-books/plain-text/support/book-proposal/proposal.md

 You can deconstruct gestures, choreography.
 That's why I enlarged the concept of text.
 Everything is a text" [@caputo_deconstruction_1996].

-[^ln2-iarkho]: I borrow the term "microanalysis" from the largely forgotten Russian literary scholar and member of the Moscow Linguistic Circle, Boris Iarkho.
-In his *Methodologies of Exact Literary Study* (circa 1935-6) he
-writes: "I understand 'atomism' as a sort of an ideal aspiration, as an orientation toward the liminally small.
-But under no circumstances do I advocate working with hypothetical quantities, like molecules, atoms, positrons, and so on, which are located beyond the limits of perception.
-That this applied mythology gave us such splendid results in chemistry, should not conceal its true nature.
-Tomorrow, all such explanations of visible through the invisible could give way to other hypotheses, as was the case with their no less fertile predecessors (elemental spirits, phlogiston, and light ether).
-But the cell, the nucleus, and the chromosome endure as lasting accomplishments of microanalysis.
-I suggest to move as far as a microscope can reach, and no further" [@iarkho_metodologia_2006, 363-364].
-For Iarkho, the most quantitatively inclined of the Russian Formalists, microanalysis involved systematic application of statistical methods to the study of literature.

 [^ln2-varela]: See for example @varela_autopoiesis_1974; @barthes_rustle_1989,
 5; @nuttall_new_2007, 6-25.